UCSDNobel1998/cse15l-lab-reports/lab-report5.md

 >
 > ![Terminal Output - Updated](labreport5_screenshot2.png)
 >
 > I compared this with my program's output and noticed that indeed my program is skipping lines.
-Here's the bug: ReadLine() is erroneously called twice in the loop, during each loop iteration that ought to read each individual line
+Here's the bug: ReadLine() is erroneously called twice in the loop, during each loop iteration that ought to read each individual line in
 > the file and subsequently print it respectively.
 An incoming line is read by the first readLine().
 Nevertheless, another unexpected readLine() execution occurs before the loop begins yet another iteration.
 This second call will read
 >  the next line but do nothing with it; then, when the loop iterates, this line in the output will be skipped.